matrix-construct/construct/README.md

  * For SSL/TLS client and server connections, one of:

-   * OpenSSL 1.0 or newer
+   * OpenSSL 1.0.0 or newer (--enable-openssl)
-   * LibreSSL
+   * LibreSSL (--enable-openssl)
-   * mbedTLS
+   * mbedTLS (--enable-mbedtls)
-   * GnuTLS
+   * GnuTLS (--enable-gnutls)

- * For certificate-based oper CHALLENGE, OpenSSL 1.0 or newer.
+ * For certificate-based oper CHALLENGE, OpenSSL 1.0.0 or newer.
    (Using CHALLENGE is not recommended for new deployments, so if you want to use a different TLS library,
     feel free.)

- * For ECDHE, OpenSSL 1.0.0 or newer is required.
-Solaris; and RHEL/Fedora and its derivatives such as CentOS have removed support for ECC/ECDHE.
-You will need to compile your own OpenSSL on these systems.
+ * For ECDHE under OpenSSL, on Solaris and RHEL/Fedora (and its derivatives such as CentOS) you will need to compile your own OpenSSL on these systems, as they have removed support for ECC/ECDHE.
+   Alternatively, consider using another library (see above).

 ## platforms